 The Apollo4 SoC includes three Multi-bit SPI (MSPI) modules which can be used to connect to external memory devices or displays.
-Unless stated otherwise, each MSPI supports operation up to 96 MHz and can transfer in serial, dual, quad, and octal data widths.
+Unless stated otherwise, each MSPI supports operation up to 48 MHz SDR and can transfer in serial, dual, quad, and octal data widths.

-- DQS mode is not supported on any MSPI instance. - The maximum clock rate for MSPI0 for all data widths except octal is 96 MHz for SDR and 48 MHz for DDR; for octal it is 48 MHz for SDR and DDR. - MSPI1 does not support Quad/Octal DDR or Octal SDR. - The maximum clock rate for MSPI2 for all data widths is 24 MHz for SDR and 12 MHz for DDR.
+- DQS mode is not supported on any MSPI instance. - MSPI1 supports Quad SDR but does not support Quad/Octal DDR or Octal SDR. - The maximum clock rate for MSPI2 for all data widths is 24 MHz for SDR and 12 MHz for DDR.